-In addition, a responsibility is cast on the intermediary to put in place adequate internal checks to ensure that unauthorized interception does not take place, and extreme secrecy of intercepted information is maintained [33].
+In addition, a responsibility is cast on the intermediary to put in place adequate internal checks to ensure that unauthorized interception does not take place, and extreme secrecy of intercepted information is maintained.33

-How long can information collected during interception be retained?
+3.4 How long can information collected during interception be retained?

-Interception rules require all records, including electronic records pertaining to interception to be destroyed by the government agency "in every six months except in cases where such information is required or likely to be required for functional purposes".
+The Interception Rules require all records, including electronic records pertaining to interception to be destroyed by the government agency "in every six months except in case where such information is required, or likely to be required for functional purposes".
 In the case of the Monitoring and Collecting of Traffic Data Rules 2009, this period is nine months from the date of creation of record.